zudello/zudello-knowledge-base/Knowledge Base/8 Data management/Exporting.md

 # Exporting data in Zudello

-We know that getting your data out of Zudello in the right format is crucial for analysis and reporting.
+Getting your data out of Zudello in the right format is crucial for your analysis and reporting.
 This guide explains how to create and manage custom exports for your transaction, relationship, and dimension data.

 ## Best practices

 To ensure efficient and effective use of exports:

 - Only add necessary fields to keep exports fast and manageable
-- Use filters when exporting from large datasets to improve performance
+- Use filters when exporting from submodules with a large number of records
 - Avoid running the same export repeatedly in quick succession
-- Schedule exports during off-peak hours when possible
+- Use clear, descriptive names when creating export templates

 ## Required permissions

-To access and manage exports, you need these permissions:
+To access and run exports, you will need the following permissions:

-- Export View
+- System Export View
-- Export Create
+- System Export Create
+- System Export Update
-- Export List
+- Export Template List
+- Export Template View
+- Export Template Visible
+- Export Template Edit (optional if required to create and update export templates)
+- For each submodule you need to export, you will need:
-- Export Download
+	- Module Submodule Export

 ## Accessing exports